-- 4.1 High quality Relationship and Sex Education helps create safe school communities in which pupils can grow, learn and develop positive, healthy behaviour for life.
-We teach RSE on the understanding that: - it is taught in the context of family life; - it is part of a wider process of social, personal, spiritual and moral education; - children should be taught to have respect for their own bodies; - children should learn about their responsibilities to others; - it is important to build positive relationships with others, involving trust and respect, both in person and online: - it makes a significant contribution to our duty to safeguard and protect all children; - 4.2 Our RSE programme is one of the most important ways we act on our responsibility to safeguard and protect our children, as set out in our Safeguarding/Child Protection policy.
-We also refer to guidance from the government and expert organisations on specific safeguarding issues, which are relevant to our cohort of children, as listed in Keeping Children Safe in Education.
+- 4.1 High quality Relationship, Sex and Health Education helps create safe school communities in which pupils can grow, learn and develop positive, healthy behaviour for life.
+We teach RSHE on the understanding that: - it is taught in the context of family life; - it is part of a wider process of social, personal, spiritual and moral education; - children should be taught to have respect for their own bodies; - children should learn about their responsibilities to others; - it is important to build positive relationships with others, involving trust and respect, both in person and online; - it makes a significant contribution to our duty to safeguard and protect all children; - 4.2 Our RSHE programme is one of the most important ways we act on our responsibility to safeguard and protect our children, as set out in our Child Protection and Safeguarding Policy and KCSIE 2022.
+We also refer to guidance from the government and expert organisations on specific safeguarding issues, which are relevant to our cohort of children.

+as listed in KCSIE 2022.
 To safeguard children effectively it is vital that opportunities are created in the curriculum to teach about healthy behaviour, caring relationships, online safety and when and how to get help.
 At our school we encourage children to develop skills in these areas so that they are equipped with strategies to help themselves in preventing or reporting harm or abuse.

-4.3 In accordance with the principles of the Equality Act (2010), we believe that every child is entitled to receive RSE regardless of ethnicity, gender, religion, age, cultural heritage, disability, sexuality, language needs or special educational needs.
-We use an inclusive, whole school approach to ensure RSE can be accessed in an age-appropriate way throughout a child's school career.
+4.3 In accordance with the principles of the Equality Act (2010), we believe that every child is entitled to receive RSHE regardless of ethnicity, gender, religion, age, cultural heritage, disability, sexuality, language needs or special educational needs.
+We use an inclusive, whole school approach to ensure RSHE can be accessed in an age-appropriate way throughout a child's school career.